Erosion139/Youtube-video-announcement-for-Discord-Docker/README.md

 To require a login for the web page, uncomment `ADMIN_PASSWORD` in the YAML and set a password.
 The username is `admin`.

 If you prefer the **Custom App** form over YAML, the settings are: image `ghcr.io/YOUR_GITHUB_USERNAME/yt-discord-notifier`, tag `latest`, port `25599` → `25599`, a host-path volume from your dataset to `/data`, and user/group `568`.

-### Updating

-Push your changes to GitHub and wait for the Actions run to finish.
-TrueNAS then offers an update for the app, which pulls the new `latest` image.
-Your settings live in the dataset and are kept.

 ## 3. First-time setup in the web interface